 - Oil paintings, acrylics (art work), paintings and pictures

 - Antique furniture with finish or fragile glue points

 - Vegetation near house should be trimmed back at least 12 inches where possible

 - Other (In evaluating the treatment area, the technician may discover additional items that should be removed.)

-If you need bed bug control in Silver Spring, Rockville, Georgetown, McLean or any other area in Montgomery County, Washington DC, or Northern Virginia, call us today and we will decide the next steps together.
+If you need bed bug control in Maryland, Washington DC, or Northern Virginia, call us today and we will decide the next steps together.